One of the most beloved holiday activities in NYC is seeing the festive department store window displays.

 Now located on 34th Street, Macy’s decorates the windows that run along the Broadway side of the store.

 Since the early years, Macy’s has chosen a unique theme each year.
-The theme for 2023 has yet to be announed.
+Last year theme was celebration of holiday activities & the magic of friendship.

 Each window display is unique from the others, with distinct scenes created with classic holiday textiles like flannel, wood, gingerbread, yarn, paper, and mirror.